 - Make sure you know what to do in case of fire

 The focus is calculated based on the distance between the material and the laser.
 It must be adjusted before any cutting, depending on the thickness of the material.
+Also, keep in mind that the focal length varies depending on the lens you use, more information about this here.

 Setting the focus is a mechanical & low-tech process, the idea is simply to obtain the distance value between the nozzle and the material.